 How to find the right childcare

-Step 1 - Starting your search: Start with the Internet: Local government websites usually provide a good overview.
+Step 1 – Starting your search: Start with the Internet.
+Local government websites usually provide a good overview.
 The respective youth office will provide you with information on all aspects of child day care.
-Here you can find out which form of child care is suitable for your child and what costs are involved.
+Here you can find out which form of child care is suitable for your child and the costs involved.
 Alternatively, there are also Internet portals by and for families.

 Step 2 – Making your selection: You can use the family portal to search for points of contact in your area.
 Visit the various local authorities and institutions to find out about child care options.
 Make an appointment for a personal meeting with the educators to get to know the concepts of the respective facility.
 Most facilities also offer introductory sessions for parents and their children.
 Or ask your new neighbours, friends or colleagues if they can recommend a particular facility.